 The 2008 movie JCVD is a deconstruction of Jean-Claude Van Damme himself, as an out-of-luck delusional actor as opposed to the real-life moderately successful actor.
 Read the synopsis here.

 One could argue that the first live action Scooby-Doo movie deconstructed the gang's main quirks.
 In the cartoon, Daphne often became the Designated Victim, but took it in stride, even cracking a quip about it occasionally.
 In the movie, however, she openly despises the fact that she's "always the damsel in distress", and this combined with the fact that she blames it on the "incompetence" of the others makes her the most bitter and reluctant to get the gang back together.
 Velma was always the smart girl, but the movie portrays her as an under-appreciated Insufferable Genius.
 Fred was the de facto leader of Mystery Inc, and as such was often the voice of reason.
-The movie shows him as a literal Only Sane Man who struggles to keep the conflicting personalities of the team from getting out of hand.
-Surprisingly, Shaggy and Scooby are actually almost identical to their cartoon incarnations but in the second movie, they become deconstructed as well; Their cowardly and clumsy behaviour causes the team to see them as a burden, and when they found it out, they try their hardest to improve themselves.
-Of course, it ends up bad and when the team is exiled from their hometown, Shaggy's self-esteem is at rockbottom.
+The movie shows him as a literal Only Sane Man who struggles to keep the conflicting personalities of the team from getting out of hand - and that's when he's not being portrayed as an insensitive jerk.
+Surprisingly, Shaggy and Scooby are actually almost identical to their cartoon incarnations but in the second movie, they become deconstructed as well; Their cowardly and clumsy behavior causes the team to see them as a burden, and when they found it out, they try their hardest to improve themselves.
+Of course, it ends up bad and when the team is exiled from their hometown, Shaggy's self-esteem is at rock bottom.

 Also the first movie shows how much the gang are willing to tolerate Scrappy Doo.
 Not one bit.